What is it?

 - Tumors.
 Benign tumors usually last until they are removed.
 Cancerous tumors last until they are surgically removed (with or without radiation treatment).

 - Sjogren's syndrome.
-This is a lifelong illness.
+This is a lifelong illness, though it can often be well controlled with treatment.

 - Sialadenosis.
 Sialadenosis related to a medical problem generally persists as long as the medical problem does.